ercan5535/Django-React-REST-Project-NGINX-JWT-Redis-Unittest-CI/README.md

 - Holds JWT Refresh tokens for blacklisting Refresh tokens

 ### Front-End
-- It is a simple single page application
+- It is a simple single page application.
+- There are 2 versions, First I done with vanilla js then I added react version after I learnt react.
 - Login, Register, All Transactions, Add Transaction and Transaction Details Pages are available
 - Update, Delete, Confirm operations are can be done on Transaction Details Page